DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_assignment_arguments.md

   constraints:
     - name: Check arguments against constraint definition
 ```
-In the above example, 'Check arguments against constraint definition' is used to ensure the 'arguments' field matches the primitive constraint it is being assigned to.
-If the type is not interpretable by the primitive constraint, 'Check arguments against constraint definition' will fail.
+In the above example, `Check Arguments Against Constraint Definition` is used to ensure the `arguments` field matches the primitive constraint it is being assigned to.
+If the type is not interpretable by the primitive constraint, `Check Arguments Against Constraint Definition` will fail.